jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 |----------------|----------|
 | `HttpURL` or `null` | `null`|

-Flaresolverr instance you want CDL to use.
-Must be a valid `http` URL Ex: `http://ip:port`
+[FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+The provided value must be a valid `http` URL of an existing flaresolverr instance.
+Ex: `http://ip:port`

+{% hint style="warning" %}
+This wiki does not covert flaresolverr setup process.
+If you need help, refer to their documentation.
+Please refrain from opening issues related to flaresolverr.
+{% endhint %}

 ## `max_file_name_length`